 Research-based learning at Zeppelin University is an important element of the teaching-learning culture that is oriented towards individualisation and an effective response to the didactic challenge of a heterogeneous study body.
 The research-based learning format is characterised by open teaching-learning arrangements, the scope for varying approaches, ideas, problem descriptions and solution approaches by students and the ability to integrate these aspects.

-This work involves special measures to make the research results of Master's students more visible, providing financial support for study trips and field research and communicating expert knowledge through specific input workshops.
+This work involves special measures to make the research results of Master's students more visible, providing financial support for research projects and communicating expert knowledge through specific input workshops.

 The concept behind the Methodology Lab at the ZU